sicara/sicarator/README.md

   npm run lint
   ```

-- To run the tests, you can use :
+- To run the tests, you can use:
   ```bash
   npm test
   ```